Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Some services are designed just for one child and ask you to put in birthdate etc (which pretty much rules it out if you have more than one kid); others are designed to have separate profile & albums for each kid, which sounds neat in theory but could involve extra work assigning each photo you put up, plus kid albums might all look too similar if your family does most things together.
 The majority of services do not require anything like that and allow you to just put up the family pics without needing to assign them to a kid.
 Still, it’s something you’ll want to decide.

-I use Cluster for our private family photo sharing.
+I recommend Cluster.
 It’s free, no ads, and it works beautifully for us on all devices.
 We had all generations on board pretty easily and quickly.
-We even have a great-grandparent in their late 80’s regularly commenting on the pics!
+We even had a great-grandparent in their late 80’s regularly commenting on the pics!
 It’s wonderful to see our whole extended family across the miles getting on board with viewing pics.
 Plus it’s so easy for me to share pics direct from my phone in 1 tap with my whole family.

 However, if you like the idea of albums or extra features, you might want to look into some of the other services.
-Cluster is beautiful, but is a simple feed, you can’t create a bunch of separate albums.
-Helpfully, there is also a “big picture” view you can switch to (thumbnails of all pics that you can then tap/click on) in case users want to go back to an old pic without having to scroll forever.
 We purposely went with the Cluster trade-off of the simplest possible user experience even if it doesn’t have a ton of extra features.
-This was because we had several people who weren’t really confident with technology and extra buttons etc. This turned out to be an advantage for me: it’s super-fast to post my pics without having to assign it to a specific child or album.
-I can actually share a pic to Cluster quicker than I can send it by text!
+This was because we had several people who weren’t really confident with technology and extra buttons.

 One limitation that many of the free services have is that photos are usually not stored at full resolution on the service.
 That means that if you upload an image on a free service and grandma uses that photo to make prints, those prints will come out poorly.
 SmugMug solves that problem by storing all photos at full resolution.

-SmugMug is a paid service, but you only need their cheapest plan level (the Basic) to achieve this, and the price is quite reasonable - about a cup of coffee a month - for all the features it delivers.
-You can check out their Basic plan here for pricing and other details.
-One thing about the Basic plan that I absolutely love is the ability for family and friends to order prints and gifts direct from your SmugMug site; no need for grandma to transfer the images to another device to order prints.
+SmugMug is a paid service, but you only need their cheapest plan level (Power plan) to achieve this, and the price is quite reasonable for the features it delivers.
+One thing I love about SmugMug is the ability for family and friends to order prints and gifts direct from your SmugMug site; no need for grandma to transfer the images to another device to order prints.

 And of course you can share images easily via private share groups, and you can password-protect your site if you wish to.
 SmugMug is quite a different animal from other photo sharing services because it creates for you your own customizable website, so it's a slick, professional-looking result that you get.
 If you like to have things looking great yet you want to preserve your privacy, this could be the ideal option for you.